Faisal-Hajari/KD/README.md

 1. Data-free KD
 2. Multi-modality KD
 3. KD for generative models
+4. KD for segmentation (tasks other than classification are tackled less)
 ## Papers from [CVPR2023](https://cvpr2023.thecvf.com/Conferences/2023/AcceptedPapers):
 20 papers (might missed some papers)
 | Title      |